11 Safety Tips for Women Living or Traveling Alone in India

 7. If you are living in low budget hotels, or are in public areas, the market, villages etc., wear baggy clothing and try to ensure your arms and legs are covered.
 This may (or may no!) help prevent male stares and harassment!

 8. Avoid all travels at night.
 Never get into a cab or auto that has more than one man sitting in there.
 Sit near the door and if other men get in at any point, get out immediately.
+However, we have also got reports of women who’ve been attacked by lone cab drivers.
+Therefore, if you are traveling in the evenings or if you are journeying to unfamiliar places, it might be best to use public transport like buses.
+Do not use unmarked ‘share’ cars or vans.
 Never ever hitch a ride or accept a ride with a stranger no matter how friendly he seems.
 During train journeys mindfully gauge the people who are with you in your cubicle, and if you feel uncomfortable stay on your guard; don’t go to sleep.
 If you need to find your way somewhere, ask for directions.
 But never follow someone who says, “Follow me, I will show you.”
 Follow the directions and keep checking with others you meet en route to see if you are on the right path.
 Never agree to meet people you barely know at a house or hotel they invite you to.
 If you must meet and talk, ask them to meet you in some café of your choosing.
 Go and leave alone.

 9. Set your boundaries with your body language.
 Usually men who are looking for an opportunity for an apparently ‘careless’ brush or uninvited physical contact, will test your boundaries first, for e.g. sitting too close.
 Or touching your hand.
 Indian women often get frightened and flustered and are unable to speak up.
 While foreign women are often concerned about seeming unfriendly, racist or snooty.
 But the rule of safety is the same for women no matter where they are in the world: IF YOU ARE UNCOMFORTABLE, IT IS NOT O.K.
 In crowded areas, set your boundaries assertively.
 Move away or remove your hand.
 If they persist, tell them loudly and firmly using very straight language, “Do not touch me.”
 Never appear hesitant or apologetic.
 But if the place is isolated and there aren’t too many people around, do not try to get assertive or aggressive.
 Just try to get away as quickly as possible.